 Since joining Archer Humphryes Architects, she has had a number of years working exclusively on hotel design and function having worked collaboratively with the partners at the design stage, alongside a number of different artists, curators, set designers and operators to develop successful schemes for a variety of hotel types including budget, boutique and luxury brands.

 Completed work for the practices that Fahmida had responsibility for include the luxury resort in the Algarve, Vila Vita Parc.
 This project included six restaurants, including a 2* Michelin Restaurant called ‘Ocean,’ and a large architectural extension and adaption to create a new Pool Club for the resort opening recently this year.
 This involved working in a geotechnical area, with earthquake design, a harsh marine environment with the added constraints of phasing and occupation by guests paying high sums as the resort did not close during the construction.
 With a high ethos in sustainability, the project was awarded the ‘World’s Leading Green Hotel’ which Archer Humphryes Architects fully endorsed in the design with careful material and sourcing of the project.
 Fahmida also worked on the refurbishment of a grade II listed Hotel in Manchester comprising of 170 serviced apartments, central bar & lobby, co-working lounge and office suites.
 Fahmida is currently working on the renowned Koko venue in London, comprising of a sensitive refurbishment and extension to the grade II listed former theatre.
-The completed building will provide a high-quality private members club, hospitality and an enhanced music and performance venue.
+The completed building will provide a high-quality members floors, hospitality and an enhanced music and performance venue.
 Fahmida’s experience in mixed – use schemes have assisted the planning and development of both of these schemes.
 By combining interior and architectural ability Fahmida is actively involved in the delivery of the construction on site.

 VANIA RAMOS BA Hons, Dip Arch, ARB